ashishpatill/MtechAi/README.md

 - **Study Planner**: Personal study planning tool for weekdays
 - **Course Details**: Detailed information about each course including objectives, modules, and textbooks

+## ⚠️ Important Update

+**Software and Data Engineering course has been cancelled.** The schedule has been updated accordingly.
+Cyber Security course day is still TBD and will be updated once confirmed by the professor.

 ## 🎯 Features

 ### 📅 Schedule Management